content-island/workshop-step-by-step-guide/06-server-action-form/README.md

 ## Reusing the submit logic

 Now we can reuse the same handleSubmit function in the other newsletter component.
-First, we'll create a new file `newsletter.business.ts` to export the handleSubmit function.
+First, we will create a new file named `newsletter.business.ts` in the newsletter folder to export the handleSubmit function.

 _./src/pods/newsletter/newsletter.business.ts_